mrmrw/OSCE-Timer/README.md

 The customiseable timer gets input for prep/station/feedback/stations and then runs the same loop.

+After each stage, a sound (bell before prep and station, gong before feedback) plays before the countdown starts.
+Sounds have been downloaded from soundbible.com.

+Future plans:
 I intend to add a pause function and perhaps a better restart function at some point.